CloudKidStudio/Apaxy/README.md

 #Cloud Kid Customized Apaxy

 ##Features
-* Adaptive design = actually usable on your tiny phone
+* Adaptive design means: navigation is **actually** usable on your tiny phone
+* Rudimentary keyboard navigation
-* Hid the size and last-updated-date columns
+* The size and last-updated-date columns are hidden, to reduce clutter (TODO: make these tool tips?)
 * Icons for file types

 ##Installation